wagoodman/bashful/README.md

       stop-on-failure: true         # indicate if the application should continue if this cmd fails
       parallel-tasks: ...           # a list of tasks that should be performed concurrently
       for-each: ...                 # a list of parameters used to duplicate this task
+      url: http://github.com/somescript.sh # download this url and execute it
+      md5: ae8abe98aeb389ae8b39e3434bbc    # an expected md5 checksum of the url provided
 ```

 **There are a ton of examples in the `examples/` dir.** Go check them out!